-Shots fired at or from a moving vehicle are rarely effective and involve considerations and risks in addition to the justification for the use of deadly force.
+Shots fired at or from a moving vehicle involve additional considerations and risks, and are rarely effective.

-An officer may not fire a weapon upon a moving vehicle unless necessary to protect against an imminent threat of serious bodily injury resulting from the operator's or a passenger's use of a deadly weapon.
+An officershould not fire a weapon upon a moving vehicle unless necessary to protect against an imminent threat of serious bodily injury resulting from the operator's or a passenger's use of a deadly weapon.
 A vehicle is not considered a deadly weapon unless the operator is using the vehicle as a deadly weapon and no other reasonable means to avoid potential serious harm are immediately available to the officer.
 (RCW 10.116.060).

-When feasible, officers shall attempt to move out of the path of a moving vehicle rather than discharge their weapon at the operator.
+When feasible, officers should attempt to move out of the path of a moving vehicle rather than discharge their weapon at the operator.